dcos/dcos/packages/adminrouter/extra/src/README.md

 More detailed documentation can be found in docstrings and comments in the code itself.

-Additionally there is a guick howto on basic tests writting.
-Unfortunatelly it is impossible to fully cover all aspects of the test harnes, so it also may be helpful to look for examples among existing tests.
+Additionally there is a quick howto on basic tests writing.
+Unfortunately it is impossible to fully cover all aspects of the test harness, so it also may be helpful to look for examples among existing tests.

 ### Running tests
 To execute all the tests, just issue:

     make test

 In order have fine-grained control over the pytest command, execute:

     make shell

 This command will launch an interactive environment inside the container that has all the dependencies installed.
 The developer may now run the `pytest`